 - Ongoing cost reduction and staff productivity improvements via supply chain data analytics, tailored to your business

-Order management is one supply chain system to help businesses easily see what inventory they’ve got, where it is, and where there’s new demand for it.
+True order management is a supply chain software platform that helps your business easily see what inventory you’ve got, where it is, and where there’s new demand for it.
 Before you set out to look for an OMS partner, it’s important to understand what it takes to make growth work:

-- ONE SOLUTION that seamlessly connects all touchpoints of an order to improve decisions and speed workflows.
-From the time a customer places an order to when product hits their door, and everything in between.
+- Supply Chain Simplified: Seamlessly connects all touchpoints of an order to improve decisions and speed workflows.
+From the time a customer places an order to when the product hits their door, and everything in between.

-- ONE FOCUS on scaling.
-Adaptive, built-in “extras” like Supply chain software integrations remove the frustrating and costly process of managing disparate systems and unwieldy data exports for systems not built to sync with each other (including WMS, ERP, legacy supply chain systems, shipping carriers, order tracking, POS, and even customer-facing systems such as e-commerce order fulfillment software).
+- Platform for Growth: Focus on scaling with adaptive, built-in “extras” like software integrations to remove the frustrating and costly process of managing disparate systems and unwieldy data exports for systems not built to sync with each other.
+This includes WMS, ERP, legacy supply chain systems, shipping carriers, order tracking, POS, and even customer-facing systems such as e-commerce order fulfillment software.